Social and Educational Justice for Youth

 Coordination of empowerment workshops requires adequate notification for planning and execution.
-We provide workshops for older adults, parents, underserved communities, and youth regarding:
+We provide workshops for parents, underserved communities, and youth regarding:

 - Financial Literacy Education

 - Mental Health Education

 - Journal Writing, Poetry, and other Arts as therapy

 - Community and Self-Empowerment

 - Pen or Pencil National Initiative-Group Mentoring Program